 About the Author

 Gabe is the Vice President of Strategy & Market Development at Coupa Software.
-Gabe draws on his experience in sales, implementation and solutions consulting to develop go-to-market strategies across Coupa's solutions portfolio.
-He is also responsible for emerging market development and analyst relations, evangelizing for Coupa across the globe.Follow on Twitter More Content by Gabe Perez
+He draws on his experience in sales, implementation and solutions consulting to develop go-to-market strategies across Coupa's solutions portfolio.
+Gabe is also responsible for emerging market development and analyst relations, evangelizing for Coupa across the globe.Follow on Twitter More Content by Gabe Perez